kjc6167/My_Site/README.md

-# My_Site is for my DIGIT 100 course at PSU.
+# MySite is for my DIGIT 100 course at PSU.